gvwilson/sensibleadventures/short-stories/arecibo.md

 He learned long ago not to ask officers what point they were trying to make.

 The *beg* turns back to the Ethiopian.
-"You said *you* would be able to.
-What if I built you a school in Samarkand?
+"What if I built you a school in Samarkand?
 What if you taught others the method of triangles and all of al-Tusi's other arts?"

-His wave takes in the whole world outside the ruined library.
-"What if you didn't have to do everything by yourself?"
+"I can't," the Ethiopian says, the weight of ages in his voice.
+"I'm not allowed."

+"Not allowed?" the *beg* says, theatrically astonished.
+"Not allowed by whom?
+Who is it whose commands take precedence over mine?"

-The Ethiopian stares at him.
+The Ethiopian blinks.
-His hand goes to his left temple.
+He raises a hand to brush his fingers over the scar on his temple.
-"I---I don't think I'm supposed to."

-"Why not?" the *beg* demands.

-"I can't remember," the Ethiopian says wearily.
+"I---I can't remember," he says slowly.
-Then his eyes widen as if he is startled by his own words.
-"I can't remember why not!"
+"I *can't remember*."
+He smacks his hand on the table and surges to his feet as if he means to embrace the *beg*, but instead he folds his hands together and gives a profound bow.

-Batu knows the look on the Ethiopian's face as he gathers up his tools and chooses a dozen books for the *beg*'s soldiers to bring with them.
+Batu knows the look on the Ethiopian's face as he gathers his tools and chooses books for the soldiers to bring with them.
-It is the look of a man going into battle for the first time.
+It is the look of a man going into a battle he suddenly believes he might actually be able to win.

-*Otgon dies later that year when a Georgian knifes him in a campfire squabble over a game of dice.
+*Otgon dies when a Georgian knifes him in a campfire squabble over a game of dice.
 Batu loses an arm in battle outside Balkh, but finds a position as a caretaker at the new observatory in Samarkand.
 The beg's catalog of the positions of 994 stars,